-Cook the tortilla for about 1 to 1-1/2 minutes until the surface of the tortilla appears dry.
+Cook the tortilla for about one to one and a half minutes until the surface of the tortilla appears dry.
 Try sliding a spatula underneath the tortilla; once it glides under easily, go ahead and flip!
 Let the tortilla cook for another minute or so, to brown the other side.

 I know you are going to love these tortillas every bit as much as I do.
 Happy eating, everyone, and have a grand Monday!